-WHO recommended guideline values for some frequently occurring indoor air pollutants which are expected to be internalized in the national law.
+WHO recommended guideline values for some frequently occurring indoor air pollutants, which are expected to be internalized by national legislation.
 In some countries there are health limit values or at least guideline values for indoor air pollutants while in others they are still missing.
+In this latter case, ambient air limit values may be considered as reference values but their relevance to indoor air, especially in the case of children, may be questioned.